Tips | Research Experience

 Studentships allow students to engage in their own research in an academic, laboratory, or clinical setting.
 Generally, student research projects are completed under the supervision of an established researcher.
 These positions are essentially research internships and usually pay a stipend.

 Departmental websites may post current research positions and some departments may compile a database of students looking for opportunities or studentships.
 Professors review these databases when they're seeking assistance with research projects or are interested in supervising a student research project.
-A good example is the Faculty of Medicine’s research site, which lists summer studentship opportunities.
+A good example is the Faculty of Medicine’s research site, which lists Summer Student Program Information.
 Networking is also highly recommended and effective at uncovering opportunities.

-For additional leads in a variety of fields, search this database of funding programs in humanities, physical, social, and life science.
 Academic departments may also have information on possible funding opportunities for independent research.
-Speak with the undergraduate advisor of your department.
+Speak with the undergraduate advisor of your department for more information.

 Government Funding at a Glance